Anubis4023/PythonAutomationSideProjects/README.md

 # Python Automation Side Projects

-Python automation scripts that were done for fun and will personally benefit me.
+Python automation scripts that were done for fun and will personally help me with daily tasks.